BasedBroski/final-project/README.md

 - The response is parsed and rendered into the chat UI, updating game state.

 ## Future Improvements
-Sprint 99 Milestone target:
+Milestone target:
 - https://github.com/BasedBroski/final-project/milestones

-Planned Sprint 99 issue themes:
+Planned improvements to the site:
 - Improve mobile touch controls for chase mode.
-- Add keyboard shortcuts and ARIA feedback improvements.
+- Add some more keyboard shortcuts.
-- Expand profile features (avatar presets + validation).
-- Address known UI consistency.
+- Allow for communication through comments, like my previous forum website idea.

 ## Google Cloud
 No matter how hard I tried, I couldn't get past the console to get it set up. "cat default" would show no directory.